SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 * Property Test: Stopping over a house that requests `x` presents, when we have `x+1` presents, will leave us with zero remaining presents.
   * (zero because part of the instructions were that Santa provides one more than is asked for.)
 * Stopping over multiple houses should continue to reduce presents
-* When over a house, turning should not cause presents to be dropped more than once.
 * Houses shouldn't receive presents twice; once Santa delivers there, they're done even if he flies over their house again.
 * What about houses along the way during movement?
 If I move forward 5 spaces and space 3 holds a house, should we drop a present there?
   * For the sake of tutorial length and our contrived example, we'll opt for the easier route of "only a house that santa stops at receives presents; not every house he passes over."
+We'll still write a test to demonstrate that this is the case, though.
 * Exception if there aren't enough presents left.

 We should be able to do the first test as simply as possible -- the contents of `RemainingPresents_Default_EqualsWhatWasPutIn`: